 The exhibits start downstairs with a display that gives an overview of what happened on September 11th.
 Then you hear audio that takes you back to that day that changed everything.
 It sets the tone for the rest of the museum.

 Speaking of impactful, it is hard to comprehend the amount of damage the buildings sustained when they were hit.
 Seeing the steel from the building that was mangled helps put it in perspective.
-You also see a fire truck that was on the scene.
+Seeing how badly a fire truck from the scene was damaged shows how intense the conditions got.
 And on the other end of the spectrum, you will see what is called the survivor stairs, still mostly intact.
 These stairs were the pathway to safety for many survivors.

 The Last Column